aryan114/AP-CSA-Calculator/README.md

 | Get started on the code for the New User JFrame | I was able to get the credentials to store in a hashmap [https://github.com/aryan114/AP-CSA-Calculator-The-Coders-Period-1/blob/master/src/LoginToProject/NewUser.java#L47].
 After talking Mr. M, I need to focus more on a MVC approach since current strategy doesn't work.
 Here is my start: [https://github.com/aryan114/AP-CSA-Calculator-The-Coders-Period-1/blob/master/src/LoginToProject/credstore.java#L12].
 I will work on this more over the weekend and next week to get it working.
 My work is commented out as it doesn't work perfectly. |
 | Since I’m not yet completely familiar with JFrame, my goal is to feel very confident with the swing this week | I feel much better with JFrames/Swing, proof is Login Panels [https://github.com/aryan114/AP-CSA-Calculator-The-Coders-Period-1/blob/master/src/LoginToProject/Login.java#L2].
 I understand these much better, including creating them and using them through different commands.
 I was also able to customize the JPanel with new menu items. |

-Self Scoring: My score for this week is a 19/20.
+Self Scoring: My score for this week is a 18/20.
 I was able to achieve all my goals and I feel good about my work and learning this week.

-Scrum Master score:
+Scrum Master score: Pranav's score is a 5/5 because

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _